gionmud0/askyapp/README.md

 # SPECIFIC_API_BASE=
 # SPECIFIC_API_KEY=
 # SPECIFIC_API_MODEL=
+DEPENDECIES_GITHUB=[Configures all dependencies from Github, fixes and launches in a production.]
 ```

-_Note: This project focuses on Generative UI and requires complex output from LLMs.
+Note: This project focuses on Generative UI and requires complex output from LLMs.
 Currently, it's assumed that the official OpenAI models will be used.
-Although it's possible to set up other models, if you use an OpenAI-compatible model, but we don't guarantee that it'll work._
+Although it's possible to set up other models, if you use an OpenAI-compatible model, but we don't guarantee that it'll work.

 ### 4. Run app locally